MarkKelly00/MarkKelly00/README.md

 ### Hey there, I'm Mark 👋

-## I'm a Husband, Father, Developer, and Engineer!
+## I'm a Father, Developer, and Engineer!

 - :duck: I’m a Full Stack Developer; Certified By University of Oregon
 - :medal_military: US Air Force Veteran